-The prices above are all inclusive and include all course material, weekend practical workshops at the college and exam entry fees.
-We hope you agree that the courses represents excellent value for money for a full QQI course with 8 practical workshops at the college and visits to farms and gardens.
+The prices above are all inclusive and include all course material, weekend practical workshops at the college and exam entry fees and certification.
+We hope you agree that the courses represents excellent value for money for a full QQI course with 12 practical workshops at the college and visits to farms and gardens.

 If you are registered unemployed and living in Ireland it is possible that your local Social Protection office may assist you with a TESG grant of up to €500 towards your fees.
 We are not able to arrange this grants for you and it is up to you to contact your local office to see if they may be willing to pay for the course.
 We are happy to offer help by talking to your Social Protection officer and supplying them with any details they may need.